aditya-niranjan/aditya-niranjan/README.md

 ---

 ## 🌟 Featured Projects
-- 🔗 [**Project 1**](https://client-can-project.vercel.app/) – the resone behinde developing this web site is that just tryed to improve the skills and also Redeveloping the web page
+- 🔗 [**PortFolio 1**](https://client-can-project.vercel.app/) – the resone behinde developing this web site is that just tryed to improve the skills and also Redeveloping the web page
-- 🔗 [**Project 2**](https://evo-trek.onrender.com/) – FUll Stack project with good UI/UX that not only show case the Product but also the passion we have About the product!
+- 🔗 [**Evo-Trek 2**](https://evo-trek.onrender.com/) – FUll Stack project with good UI/UX that not only show case the Product but also the passion we have About the product!
 - 🔗 [**Project 3**](https://github.com/yourusername/project-3) – Short description of what it does.

 ---